medialab/aime-core/presentation.md

 Note: develop

 ===

 ## refacto du cliebt 4 vers 3 colonnes
 la stack cliente, la décroissance, la performance

 comparaison du temps de chargement des deux versions (ancienne version dipo en interne)

 ===

+##Leaning from philosophy to history

+Different task, same needs.

+Task: find the connections between people, pictures, letters and official documents dealing with the European Integration process
+Integrate the existing workflow and research practices.

+===

+##First chance to see: collect the cooccurrences

+Display in real time the result of automatic disambiguation with YAGO/AIDA Recognize other kind of relationships, visually, and add them easily

+===

+##... trying to make use of graphs as bridge between a designer and the researchers

+Can Graphs visualization serve as entry points for humanitites researchers to better structure data?

+===

+... and to look for asymmetries and errors during the analysis
+---

+Can Graphs visualization serve as entry points for data curation?

+===

+##... to reveal the (ductile) structure of the data

+1. Towards a *better understanding* of what a **relationships** means, from both sides

+---

+2. There is no difference between the **represented** and the **hidden** structure

+---

+1. We opened up the database creation process

+---

+4. Shifting towards idea of *networks as constructs*, merely built-up representation not as the **final chance to see** or **big-picture**

+===